Estimated reading time: 4 minutes

-Leaf curl is a nasty fungal disease that affects peaches trees (and nectarines).
-It can cause considerable damage to your trees, and even cause crop losses in bad cases.
+Leaf curl is a nasty fungal disease that affects peach and nectarine trees.
+It can cause considerable damage to your trees and even cause crop losses in bad cases.

-If you get a bad case, it can even affect the fruit.
+If your tree gets a bad case, it can even affect the fruit.
 Really bad infections will even make the fruit fail.
-Infected fruit can fall off while it’s very small, before it gets a chance to grow.
+Infected fruit can fall off while it’s very small before it gets a chance to grow.

 Peach fruit is somewhat protected from the disease by its furry skin.
 Nectarines are a different matter.
 Their smooth skin makes the fruit much more vulnerable to infection, as you can see from this photo.

 Peach tree leaf curl actually emerges in spring.
-However, late winter is the time to be alert.
-Now is the time to start paying attention if you saw any signs of this disease last year.
-The same applies if a wet spring is predicted.
+However, late winter is the time to start paying attention.
+This is doubly the case if you saw any signs of this disease last year, or if a wet spring is predicted.

-It might seem too early to be thinking about spring.
-Unfortunately, if you wait until you see the disease, it’s way too late to put out the preventive sprays.
+When the tree is still dormant in winter, it might seem too early to be thinking about disease prevention, but this is the right time to put out the preventive sprays.

 The trigger to spray is bud-swell.
 Different varieties reach bud-swell at different times, which is where the skill comes in.